Sentience-Framework/sentience-v2/documentation/documents/database.md

 The Query class offers several helper methods:
 ```
 Query::raw()                // Returns a Raw object
 Query::alias()              // For table and columns
+Query::escapeLikeChars()    // Escapes characters for like queries
-Query::wildcard()   // Useful for like queries
+Query::wildcard()           // Useful for quick like queries
 Query::now()                // Emulates the widely known 'now()' function
 ```